ECCO News

 14th Congress of ECCO - Preliminary Scientific Programme

 The Scientific Programme of the 14th Congress of ECCO provides attendees the unique opportunity to learn from the world’s leading specialists in the field of Inflammatory Bowel Diseases.
 Held from Thursday to Saturday, March 7-9, 2019, the Scientific Programme is structured around basic science, translational medicine and clinical sessions.
 Additionally, it includes oral presentations of the 38 best abstracts of the Congress.
-The focus of all sessions is clinical practice founded on science with practical take home messages and, as every year, the congress registration fee includes access to all scientific sessions.
+All sessions focus on clinical practice founded on science with practical take home messages, and as every year, the congress registration fee includes access to all scientific sessions.

 Register now and seize the opportunity to hear current and relevant studies from international experts in IBD!